EricJ19/stock-geometizer/README.md

 This was developed on the Mac OS X system and may not work on other platforms.
 This project uses the Cinder platform which can be downloaded from: https://libcinder.org/.
 Once the Cinder folder is downloaded, create the project from within the Cinder folder.
+Beyond the general app platform, Cinder is used to dynamically generate

-External libraries used: CPR and OpenSSL, nlohmann/json, and ImGui CinderBlock.
+External libraries used: CPR and OpenSSL, nlohmann/json, and ImGui Cinder Block.

 Instructions to integrate these libraries:

-#### Using CPR and OpenSSL
+### Using CPR and OpenSSL

+#### OpenSSL

 Crucially, CPR does not support it's own Transport Layer Security (TLS), so it can be paired with OpenSSL.
 To make requests using OpenSSL, link against libCURL.
 Do this by adding the following to the CMakeLists.txt:
 ```c++
 find_package(CURL)
 include_directories(${CURL_INCLUDE_DIRS})
 target_link_libraries(cinder-myapp ${CURL_LIBRARY})
 ```
 Note: This should be done above CPR integration lines in the CMakeLists.txt file.

+#### CPR

 [CPR](https://github.com/whoshuu/cpr) is used to make API calls to [Finhub](https://finnhub.io/) for financial data.